 Director Bio

-Previously, Puja took part in the Directors Guild of America’s Asian American Mentorship Program.
-The American Institute of Indian Studies also awarded her a Creative Arts Fellowship for filmmaking in Mumbai.
+Puja is an alum of the DGA’s Asian American Mentorship Program, the WGA Foundation’s Television Writers’ Access Support Staff Training Program, and a recipient of a Creative Arts Fellowship for filmmaking from the American Institute of Indian Studies.
 She holds a B.A. in English from Yale University and an MFA in Film Directing from UCLA.